 Adult Foster Homes

 Adult Foster Homes, sometimes called Adult Family Homes, are a scaled-back version of assisted living residences.
-These homes often care for communities of 6 residents and have fewer recreational facilities and activities than assisted living residences.
+These homes often care for a small number of residents and have fewer recreational facilities and activities than assisted living residences.
 These facilities are typically less expensive than assisted living facilities and can be paid for with the same programs.